 Massage techniques: Which are best for you?

 Summary: While massage techniques vary, they all work in the same way; they interact with the body, mind and nervous system in layers of context.
 What works best for you is really about personal preference.
-In this article we present current research findings on common massage techniques: Swedish massage, myofascial release, trigger point release, cranio-sacral therapy, visceral manipulation, sports massage, manual lymphatic drainage, and deep tissue massage.
+In this article we present current research findings on common massage techniques: Swedish massage, myofascial release, trigger point release, cranio-sacral therapy, visceral manipulation, sports massage, manual lymphatic drainage, deep tissue massage and scar tissue massage.
 To get the most out of your massage, choose the technique(s) you enjoy the most.
 (See below for all research references.)

 How massage therapy works